amiridk/MachineLearning/README.md

 This is my note for machine learining courses and projects i had

 starts with
+data understanding
+data visualization
+data cleansing
-1- Regression
+Regression
-  1-1 simple-linear regression